AdobeDocs/campaign.en/help/v8/send/sms/create-sms.md

 To create a new SMS delivery, follow the steps below:

-1. Create a new delivery and select the SMS delivery template you created for your SMS sendings.
-[Learn more here](sms-mid-sourcing.md#sms-delivery-template).
+1. Create a new delivery and select the [SMS delivery template](sms-mid-sourcing.md#sms-delivery-template) you created for your SMS sendings.

     ![](assets/sms_create.png){zoomable="yes"}

-    Learn more about delivery creation steps in [this page](../../start/create-message.md).
+    Delivery creation steps are detailed in [this page](../../start/create-message.md).

 <!-- * For standalone instance,  [learn more here](sms-standalone-instance.md#sms-delivery-template).
 * For mid-sourcing infrastructure, -->